unstruct/ulog/README.md

 # ulog

+Print out your human-readable **unstructured logs**

-reverse parse structured log event to output human readable format
+Reverse-parse structured log events (for example in JSON) to output human readable format.